hohehohe2/timeKeeper/readme.txt

 - Purely GUI components for node network
 - No sense of hierarchy
 - For general purpose
+- Unlike Qt design intention, GScene is used only for UI drawing, model is Qt independent

 		QtWidgets.QGraphicsScene
 			GScene:	Scene to show node networks